-Think about it: An email campaign is essentially a meal you share with your audience.
-It includes nourishing pieces of content that your subscribers consume—all of which help to spread brand awareness, educate your community, and build relationships with your customers.
+An email campaign is essentially using pieces of content that your subscribers sign-up for—to spread brand awareness, educate your community, and build relationships with your customers.

 The best part?
-You have total control over the entire cooking, or rather email creation process.
+You have total control over the entire email creation process.
 Email is owned marketing at its finest, which is all about using the channels that are within your direct control to create long-lasting connections with your customers.

-The more you nourish your audience with high-quality emails, the healthier your brand will be.
+The more you engage your audience with high-quality emails, the healthier your brand will be.
 So how do you create an email marketing campaign that’s irresistibly consumable?
-You can start by following a recipe.
+You can start by following a specific strategy.

-Think of this guide as your step-by-step cookbook on how to concoct an email campaign that will delight your subscribers and put you in the driver’s seat of owning your brand’s growth.
+Think of this as your step-by-step guide on how to concoct an email campaign that will delight your subscribers and put you in the driver’s seat of owning your brand’s growth.